Naples and Vesuvius excursion

 To reach the top of the volcano you travel along a road crossing groups of houses, outcrops o f lava, seams of ashes, and cultivations of fruit trees, vegetables and flowers, favoured by the fertility of the volcanic soil; higher up the brooms and the characteristic lava and rope, domestic pine and oak woods, and then more lava flow until you reach quote 1000 metres in a wide area where you leave the car and continue on foot towards the crater from where an impressive view of the entire gulf and the inside of the crater deep 200 metres can be enjoyed.

-Get 10% off by booking now two or more services!
+Get 10% off by booking two or more excursions now!